trentlarson/relay-server/README.txt

 currently listens for any incoming connections, so you'll modify it to do this instead:

-- Make a single connection to your relay server running at 1234.amazonaws.com:8888
+1) Make a single connection to your relay server,

-- accept one HOST:PORT line of input for your new public address,
+2) accept one HOST:PORT line of input for your new public address,

-- then sit and respond to that one client, and the relay server will route everyone to you.

-It will manage the ports and forward each of your users' requests.
-All you have to do is advertise to everyone the HOST:PORT that the relay server sent back when you made the connection; using the previous settings, it'll probably choose the next port and return something like this:
+3) then wait for more HOST:PORT addresses to tell you where to connect to each client as they make connection requests.

+Let's go through the steps.
+First, after you connect to the server, it will send back the host and port information, like this:

 1234.amazonaws.com:8889

-Now you can give that address to all your users and they'll be able to connect to your application from anywhere.
+That address is for you to share with the world.
+Keep that socket open and listen on it; if someone comes in and connects to that address, you will get another HOST:PORT combination that tells you where to connect to that client.
+For example, the next line might come to you as:

+1234.amazonaws.com:8895

+That means that a client has made a connection to the relay, so you should connect to that address and receive the requests and give responses through it.

-Let's give a quick Java code example to demonstrate how you need to modify your server.
+Let's give a quick Java code example to demonstrate how you would need to modify an existing server to work with this relay.
 Assume you've got some class or method that runs your inner loops for one client, like so:

-  public class RequestWaiter implements Runnable {
+  public class ResponseHandler implements Runnable {
     ...
     public void run() {
       ...
+        incoming = new BufferedReader(new InputStreamReader(clientConn.getInputStream()));
+        outgoing = new PrintWriter(clientConn.getOutputStream(), true);

         String messageIn = incoming.readLine();
         while (messageIn != null) { // loop until the stream is closed outgoing.println(response(messageIn));